plaidev/nubrick-ios/ios/README.md

 ## License

-NativebrikComponent is available under the MIT license.
+Nativebrik is available under the MIT license.
 See the LICENSE file for more info.